 I am an Assistant Professor of Sociology at the University of California, Santa Cruz.
-My interdisciplinary research and art practice center on digital labor, platform economy, and social movements in a global context, with a particular focus on new forms of work, technology, and labor activism under the platform and venture capitalism.
+My interdisciplinary research centers on digital labor, platformization, and social movements, with a particular focus on new forms of work, technology, diaspora and labor activism under platform and venture capitalism.
 My art practice leverages gamification to reimagine ways of commoning and queering the care infrastructure.